 - NO DISTRACTIONS.
 Roughly 10% of teenage drivers involved in fatal car accidents were distracted at the time.
 Stress to your teen the importance of putting their phone away when driving.

 - NO SPEEDING.
-Approximately one-third of all fatal accidents involving a teen driver were at least partially caused by speeding.
+Approximately one-third of all fatal accidents involving a teen driver was at least partially caused by speeding.
 Make sure your teen knows that if they want to be allowed to drive, they must always stay within the speed limit.